bunsenbrowser/bunsen/README.md

 Access the app at http://localhost:8000

-If you are working on enabling any of the dependent dat apps, share those as well
+If you are working on enabling any of the dependent dat apps, share those as well:

 ```
 cd dat-wysiwywiki-app